pirx1988/pirx1988-ScoreBoardTechnicalAssesment/README.md

 ## Requirements
 In order to run the application you will need Maven project management tool available under the link: https://maven.apache.org/.
-Application has been written in Java with jdk 17.
+Application has been written in Java with jdk 17 in Spring boot 3.2.4.
 This version or never is required to start application.
 Application uses in memory H2 database.
 ## Setup
 ### Start application